PrithvishSarkar/habitTracker/README.md

 # Habit Tracker

 **Habit Tracker** is a powerful and intuitive React application built with Vite, designed to help users build, track, and maintain positive habits.
-With features like *Daily Streak Tracking*, *Habit Descriptions*, *Starting Dates*, and *Persistent Data Storage*, this app makes habit-building both engaging and effective.
+With features like *Daily Streak Tracking*, *Habit Descriptions*, *Starting Dates*, *Editing and Deleting Habits*, and *Persistent Data Storage*, this app makes habit-building both engaging and effective.

 ## Features